 #3 Seagrass Meditation Yoga Chair

-If your back isn’t your main problem and it is your feet seem to get in the way of the quality of your meditation practice instead, the Seagrass Meditation Yoga Chair is a viable choice.
+If your back isn’t your main problem and it is your feet seem to get in the way of the quality of your meditation practice instead, the Seagrass Meditation Chair is a viable choice.
 The main point of this chair lies in its curved triangular seat.
 The edges provide sufficient space for your legs and feet.
-They also help support your legs and knees, making it a great help for postures that require cross-legged positions.
+They also help support your bad knees and legs, making it a great help for postures that require cross-legged positions.

 Despite not being heavily designed for ergonomics compared to other options, this does not mean that this chair is uncomfortable.
 Its ultra-soft cushion is made of 100% cotton and the rear side of this chair also provides ample support for the back as well.
 This chair is also slightly elevated.
 If crossing your legs on the actual seat is too painful, you can cross your ankles in front of the chair as a variation.